Skip to content

 Article Takeaways

-• The Google search algorithm is a set of rules that determines which web pages to prioritise in the search results.
+• The Google's Search Algorithm is a set of rules that determines which web pages to prioritise in the search results.

 • The algorithm can have major updates once or twice per year.
 Minor updates can be daily.